 “PEBA Premises” means those premises occupied by PEBA, including but not limited to those at 202 Arbor Lake Drive, Columbia South Carolina, together with any other premises owned or leased by PEBA.

-“Personal Data” means data that includes information relating to a person that identifies the person by name and has any of the following personally identifiable information (PII): government-issued identification numbers (e.g., Social Security, driver’s license, passport); financial account information, including account number, credit or debit card numbers; or protected health information (PHI) relating to a person.
+“Personal Data” means data PEVA provides to Contactor in its performance of Services under the Contract that includes information relating to a natural person that identifies the person by name and has any of the following personally identifiable information (PII): government-issued identification numbers (e.g., Social Security, driver’s license, passport); financial account information, including account number, credit or debit card numbers; or protected health information (PHI) relating to that person.

-“Personally Identifiable Information” means any information about an individual person that uniquely identifies a person, including but not limited to (a) any information that can be used to distinguish or trace an individual’s identity, such as name, address, social security number, telephone number, IP address, financial account number, credit card number, debit card number, driver’s license number, date and place of birth, mother’s maiden name, or biometric records; and (b) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information.
+“Personally Identifiable Information” means any information about an individual natural person that uniquely identifies that person, including but not limited to (a) any information that can be used to distinguish or trace an individual’s identity, such as name, address, social security number, telephone number, IP address, financial account number, credit card number, debit card number, driver’s license number, date and place of birth, mother’s maiden name, or biometric records; and (b) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information.
 Personally Identifiable Information includes, but is not limited to, Individual Personal Information, Medical Records, Protected Health Information, and Electronic Protected Health Information.

-“Phase” means a particular portion of the implementation, as set forth in the Solicitation and in the Project Work Plan, or as may be modified in accordance with this Contract.
+“Phase” means a particular portion of the implementation Services, as set forth in the Solicitation and in the Project Work Plan, or as may be modified in accordance with this Contract.

 “Project” will mean the planned undertaking to provide the products and services pursuant to the Solicitation and the terms of this Contract.